JoshuaKGoldberg/create/packages/site/src/content/docs/runtime/creations.md

 ---
-description: "The pieces of a repository as described by a Block."
+description: "The pieces of a repository as described by Blocks."
-title: Production
+title: Creations
 ---

 :::danger